MODESBYU/MODES/README.md

 Having completed the commands above, you can now move on to running the code in the repository.

-# Edits to Machine Learning Code:
+# Training Using Different Data Sets:
-Overall, there shouldn't be many of these.
-When you want to train the machine learning algorithm on a dataset other than the default one, you will need to edit the `path` variable on line 22.
-Include the full path, all the way up to the part with `C:\Users\etc.`.
-If you don't include the whole path, it won't work.
+If you want to use a different data set (other than the default data) to train/run the machine learning algorithm, you will need to change a couple of variable names.
+See the section on adjustments to the machine learning code at the end of this README for instructions on what to change.

 # Code Execution (from Collin)